Useful Resources for Coaches

 Coaching Adventure Sports, Paul Smith and Dan Wilkinson.

 Published late 2020, this is up to date and very comprehensive.
-By far the most useful of all the books I can recommend for coach award.
+By far the most useful 'all round' book I can recommend for coach award.
 Really worth getting.

 Thinking, Fast and Slow, Daniel Kahneman.